Summary: 3009 words

 Deep within the earth, it stayed cold and dark enough that food could be kept there to remain fresh.
 Fresh as long as the many snakes and rats that roamed the freezing room did not get into it.

-Children sent here for a night were often never the same, as they whispered about things crawling upon their legs and arms in the cold night.
-And those tales came only from the children that survived to emerge unbitten and unfrozen from the darkness.
+Children sent here for a night were often never the same, as they whispered about things crawling upon their legs and arms in the cold darkness.
+And those tales came only from the children that survived to emerge unbitten and unfrozen from the nightmare.
 There bodies intact if not always their minds.
-Not all the children were so lucky for even this imitation of survival.
+Not all the children were so lucky to cling to even this imitation of survival.

-The earthen floor was gritty and scratched at Christina’s legs as she scooted through the dark until she felt Sara’s warmth.
-Sara jerked and cried out at Christina’s touch and pulled away.
+The earthen floor was gritty and scratched at Christina’s legs as she scooted through the dark until she felt Red Hawk’s warmth.
+Red Hawk jerked and cried out at Christina’s touch and pulled away.

 “Hoy ch’uł’enis,” Christina begged before adding, “please Sp’arq’walqs, we must.
 Sti’m khwe ‘i’ytspu’sminm”

 “Hoy!!”
-Sara finally screamed and Christina slipped away from her as if slapped.
+Red Hawk finally screamed and Christina slipped away from her as if slapped.

 Christina could feel their hatred seep into her skin.
-She pushed farther back along the gritty earth only to feel her dress catch and she could push no more.
+She pushed farther back over the gritty earth only to feel her dress catch and she could push no more.

 It did not matter because the eyes were all around her in the darkness, and in their dim light she could see their teeth jagged and snapping.
 She wrapped her arms around her knees to slow her shivers.

 The creatures moved slowly but surely away from the walls and circled the two girls.
-Sara made no noise, and Christina assumed that even here the other girl could not see them.
+Red Hawk made no noise, and Christina assumed that even here the other girl could not see them.

 But Christina could, and the nimerigar circled in towards them, eyes unblinking.
 Long thick claws clacked along the earthen floor.
 Christina was frozen in place.
 Jagged teeth seemed to smile at her.
 In their yellowed gleam, she was paralyzed.

-They reached Sara first, and Christina flinched as a nimerigar seemed to caress her prone cousin.
+They reached Red Hawk first, and Christina flinched as a nimerigar caressed her prone cousin.
 It ran its fingers along her bared foot.

-Sara jerked away and began to cry louder.
-The nimerigar hissed and gashed Sara’s leg with its dirty claws.
-Sara cried out louder and without thinking, Christina dived at her cousin knocking the creature back.
+Red Hawk jerked away and began to cry louder.
+The nimerigar hissed and gashed Red Hawk’s leg with its dirty claws.
+Red Hawk cried out louder and without thinking, Christina dived at her cousin knocking the creature back.

 The pain was unbearable and she jerked her hand back against her chest.
 It struck a piece of hard root, and she recalled how the nimerigar earlier had jumped away from the husk flower.